Counter Terrorism News Check

 Pakistani President, Pervez Musharraf, had named Farooqi as

-the "Pakistani mastermind" of an assassination plot on his
+the "Pakistani mastermind" of an assassination plot on

 convoy by two suicide bombers last December, which killed